tei187/github-discord-webhook/docs/configuration.md

 It holds an array with two main keys: `registry` and `detectors`.

 - `registry`: This key maps service names to their corresponding service class implementations.
+Keys have to be unique and should match the service names used in profiles.
 - `detectors`: This key contains an array of rules for detecting services based on incoming HTTP requests.
 Each service has its own set of rules, which may include:
   - `headers`: An associative array of required headers that must be present in the request.
   - `method`: The HTTP request method (e.g., POST, GET).